· 14 March 2018 ·

 The rest can be found here.
 Surrey had a very high opinion of himself, as the poem demonstrates.
 His ego got him into a lot of trouble.

 FYI: Iambic hexameter, lines of six iambs, are called alexandrines.
-The pause is a caesura.
+The pause is called a caesura.

 6. This tune will loop inside your head for the next two days.
 Sorry.